SilentSerenityy/SilentSerenityy/README.md

 > 🍩 I like treats because they are yum yum! - Starbucks Frappucinno for the win.
 >
 > 🥰 I'm a solo coder, but I love making friends - believe me, I really do like making a nice friend.
+>
+> 💻 I'm the lead developer of the newly verified bot Cassandra#9492 - ask me about it!

 #### My social medias...
 > 💬 Discord!
 Let's be friends! **Shadi#0001** - I like being social, so add me!
 I am quite the active one.